Make the most of your summer by seizing new business opportunities while your competition takes time off!

 2. Catch up with your current clients and up-sell by offering incremental programs and add-on services.
 Capture “Sweep-up Dollars” from the “use it or lose it by year end” client budget.
 One Sales Director in the media industry called one of his clients and said, “We have a really interesting program, and if you have any budget available for this year, I’d like to discuss the benefits of the program with you.”
 That simple call resulted in a $100K sale.
 That’s why I call it “sweep up dollars”.
 The money is lying around and you sweep it up!

 3. While you’re talking with your current clients, ask for referrals to other departments, divisions, parent companies, sister companies, and subsidiaries who have a bucket of money to spend on what you have to sell.
 Surprisingly, this low lying fruit is often overlooked.
 Leveraging your relationships to capture all sales within any one company will quickly increase your earnings as well as solidify your position with your customers.
 When you are on the phone with your client, ask him/her to transfer your call to one of the referrals.
 Whose name is on the caller ID?
 Not yours!
 Your call is more likely to be picked up if it shows up as an internal call.

-4. Look through your files and make a list of prospect decision-makers you’ve met, but have not closed sales with.
+4. Look through your files and make a list of prospect decision-makers with whom you’ve met, but sales have not yet closed.
 Call to schedule September meetings to discuss what is new since you last spoke, and whether there is an opportunity to work together now.
 Projects can come off hold and prospects can misplace your contact information.
 Make the most of the time you already invested in developing business.
-Stay in touch and be top-of-mind so when the dollars are on the table, you will be there to collect.
+Stay in touch and be top-of-mind so when they are ready to spend, you will be there to collect.